sparkfabrik/terraform-google-gcp-infrastructure-elements/README.md

 # Terraform Module Template

-This project can be used as a template for the initial stub of a Terraform module.
+This project is intended to gather common elements for GCP infrastructures in order to centralize security configurations and best practices.

 We suggest following Terraform best practices as described in https://www.terraform-best-practices.com/code-structure.